 4. You will have better chances at getting local scholarships.

 These are the scholarships that turn up through your high school counselor’s office, your parent’s workplace, or in the local paper’s community section.
 They aren’t as easy to find so not as many people will be applying for them.
+This means less competition so you’re more likely to win.
+Check with you counselor or library for possible resources that collect the information in one place.

 5. Most of the scholarships will be for one year only.